ipfs/boxo/examples/bitswap-transfer/README.md

-# Transfering UnixFS file with Bitswap
+# Transferring UnixFS file with Bitswap

 This is an example that quickly shows how to use IPFS tooling to move around a file.